What Should I Expect From Jordan Valley Medical Center?

 The American Hear Association Stroke Receiving Center – UDOH

 Jordan Valley Medical Center has been designated as a stroke receiving center by the Utah Department of Health.
 This means we have processes in place that allow us to promptly and effectively treat stroke patients.
 Stroke experts are available 24/7 including Neurologist’s, Emergency Room, and Internal Medicine physicians.

 The American Heart Association (AHA) recently honored Jordan Valley Medical Center with the Silver Achievement Award for stroke care.
 The AHA Get with the Guidelines (GWTG) Stroke program measures a hospital’s performance in caring for stroke patients.
 The categories include the percentage of patients who receive appropriate medication or treatment for stroke as well as smoking cessation counseling during their stay at the hospital.

-The Hyperbaric and Wound Center at Jordan Valley Medical Center is accredited by the Undersea and Hyperbaric Medical Society (UHMS) “with DISTINCTION.”
+The Hyperbaric Medicine and Wound Center at Jordan Valley Medical Center is accredited by the Undersea and Hyperbaric Medical Society (UHMS) “with DISTINCTION.”
 The coveted “with distinction” status is only given to the top 4% of hyperbaric centers in the U.S. who meet the highest standards of patient care, quality, and safety dictated by the UHMS.
 Out of over 1,375 hyperbaric centers in the country, only 210 meet stringent UHMS accreditation requirements, and only 50 of those are “accredited with distinction.”
 The UHMS determines the standard of care by Medicare and other intermediaries, the qualifications for board certification by the American Board of Medical Specialties, advances in research, and the gold standard in quality and safety for hyperbaric centers worldwide.